Sanglorian/orcus/Orcus Rulebook - current.md

 * The monster can see in the dark: Darkvision.
 * The monster can see well in poor lighting: Low-light vision.
-* The monster can accurately sense the presence of creatures without seeing, e.g. through echolocation: Blindsight 10.
+* The monster can accurately sense the presence of creatures without seeing, for example through echolocation: Blindsight 10.
-* The monster can accurately sense the presence of creatures in contact with the ground, e.g. through vibrations: Tremorsense 10.
+* The monster can accurately sense the presence of creatures in contact with the ground, for example through vibrations: Tremorsense 10.
 * The monster can see through shapechanging magic, illusions, invisibility, etc.: Truesight 10.

 ## Movement